 Lakhimpur Kheri: Hundreds of farmers attended protest, why are there only 23 witnesses?
 SC asks UP

-The Supreme Court ordered the Uttar Pradesh government to identify more witnesses in the case and to provide them all protection.
+The Supreme Court ordered the Uttar Pradesh government to identify more witnesses in the case and to provide protection to all.

 The Supreme Court on Tuesday directed the Uttar Pradesh government to identify more eyewitnesses in the Lakhimpur Kheri violence case, Live Law reported.
 The court also told the state government to provide protection to the witnesses.

-The bench comprising Chief Justice of India NV Ramana and Justices Surya Kant and Hima Kohli expressed surprise when advocate Harish Salve, appearing for the Uttar Pradesh government, said only 23 eyewitnesses had been traced so far.
+The bench comprising Chief Justice of India NV Ramana and Justices Surya Kant and Hima Kohli expressed surprise when advocate Harish Salve, appearing for the Uttar Pradesh government, said only 23 eyewitnesses had been identified so far.

 “Out of 68, [the statements of] 30 witnesses have been recorded under 164 of the Code of Criminal Procedure,” the lawyer told the court, according to Bar and Bench.
 “Of these 23 are eyewitnesses.”

-Eight people, including four farmers, were killed in Lakhimpur Kheri district on October 3 during a protest against the Centre’s farm laws.
+Eight people, including four farmers, were killed in Lakhimpur Kheri district on October 3 during a protest against the Centre’s three new farm laws.

 Farmer bodies have alleged that a vehicle belonging to Ashish Mishra, the son of Union minister Ajay Mishra, had run over protestors.
 Ashish Mishra was arrested on October 9, a day after the Supreme Court had pulled up the Uttar Pradesh government on the matter.